 Our digitally printed Egypt Arab Republic flags are made to a high quality, durable knitted polyester.
 Made to the Flag Institute approved design, by us here in the UK.
 Each flag is hand finished with a double sewn hem for durability, and a headband, rope and toggle suitable for attachment to any standard flagpole.
-To offer our appreciation for your order we now offer Free Delivery on all flag orders.

 The first known flag used officially in Egypt was a plain black flag of the Rashidun Caliphate, the largest empire in the world at that point.
 When the Umayyads took control in 661 the flag was changed to a plain white field.